A globally convergent gradient-like method based on the Armijo line search: Introduction

 where $f:\mathbb{R}^n\rightarrow \mathbb{R}$ is a continuously differentiable function.
-Conjugate gradient (CG) methods are an important class of methods for solving \eqref{e1}; especially for the case that the dimension of the problem is large.
-Starting from an initial approximation $x_0$, CG methods generate a sequence of iterations $\{x_k\}$ by the following recurrence,
+Among numerical algorithms for solving \eqref{e1}, line search algorithms start from an initial guess, $x_0$, for the solution of the problem and generate a sequence of iterations $\{x_k\}$ by the following recurrence relation,